Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384)

 2. Extract the zip to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.
      - *Note: When looking at the contents of the zip you might notice unfamiliar folder names (00 Core, 01 Clean Alpha Textures, 02 Lake Fjalding Anti-Suck).
 This is because MOP has a BAIN archive folder structure intended for mod managers.
-For a simple setup like ours, using a manager would be too cumbersome.
-The only thing that matters to us is the contents of each individual folder.*
+For a simple setup like ours using a manager would be too cumbersome.
+The only thing we want here are the contents of each individual folder.*
      - *Instructions: Copy the content of the folders in the zip to your ***Morrowind/Data Files*** directory.
 Don't copy the numbered folders themself only only their content (two Meshes folders, a Textures folder, and the Lake Fjalding Anti-Suck.esp file).
 When asked to overwrite the file, click *Yes*.*

 ## Step 6: Project Atlas